-- ► In summer 2013 we organised a summer school about advanced scientific programming in Python (Link) together with g-node. - Due to the large interest, we decided to organise a "UZH-internal" school, which was held in January und June 2015. - Now we have the third edition. - ► The content of this course is slightly modified and expanded with respect to the 2013 version as well as the previous editions.
+- ► In summer 2013 we organised a summer school about advanced scientific programming in Python (Link) together with g-node. - ► Due to the large interest, we decided to organise a "UZH-internal" school, which was held in January and June 2015 as well as in June 2016. - ▶ Now we have the fourth edition. - ► The content of this course is slightly modified and expanded with respect to the 2013 version as well as the previous editions.